 The frequency of spiritual direction is negotiated based on individual needs.
 Our staff consists of well-trained priest, religious and lay spiritual directors who have extensive experience working with Catholic clergy and religious.

-Spiritual direction is offered at the following Saint Luke network of care locations: Caritas Counseling (Silver Spring and Baltimore, Maryland), Saint Luke Center (Kentucky), and St. Luke Consultation Center (Missouri).
+Spiritual direction is offered at our Caritas Counseling (Silver Spring and Baltimore, Maryland), and Saint Luke Center (Kentucky) locations.

 Kathleen Hope Brown, D.Min.